 One summer vacation, I was at my wit’s end.
 This little boy had pneumonia again and again; he spent half his holiday on a breathing machine.
 I really did not know how to make him better.
 As a mom, it kills you to see your kids hurt or sick!

 Well, I am married to a Lithuanian who does not believe in medicine, and he won’t take any unless he is dying.
 I had tried every medicine under the sun and been to every doctor.
 I was ready to give up on him ever getting fully healthy again.
 That day, my hubby came to me and said, “My mom told me to boil some potatoes, mash them, and put them on his chest.”
 First of all, his mom is a doctor – ears, nose, and throat specialist – BUT I was not having any of it!
 I actually laughed and said, “Are you crazy?!
 Potatoes?!
 What is that going to do?!”
+He went on to tell me that when he and his brother were kids “potatoes cured our cough“.
+UMMM ok!
 As I tried to call doctors and read about medicines that could cure his cough and congestion, the hubby went about boiling some potatoes.

 Now you can imagine what we do now whenever anyone has a chest cold or cough that just won’t go away.
 This is especially handy when traveling because sometimes it is hard to find a doctor who will see you on vacation.
 If you do find a doctor, it will cost you a pretty penny; that’s for sure!
-I had to apologize to the hubby because he and his mom were right.
+I had to apologize to the hubby because he and his mom were right potatoes cured our cough, I was wrong.
 After this “miracle”, I started to research why this would work or help cure the congestion.
 Come to find out, potatoes can pull out toxins from your body.
 I was impressed and have to tell you it works!
 So, if you get sick on vacation, don’t worry about the doctor – just run to the local grocery and grab some potatoes!

-- Chop two, unpeeled potatoes into one-inch cubes.
+- Chop two, unpeeled potatoes into one-inch tubes.